netham45/screamrouter/readme.md

 * `DEBUG_MULTIPROCESSING`  `Default: False` Debugs Multiprocessing to stdout.
 * `SHOW_FFMPEG_OUTPUT` `Default: False` Show ffmpeg output to stdout.
 * `SOURCE_INACTIVE_TIME_MS` `Default: 150` Inactive time for a source before it's closed.
 Some plugins may need this raised.
 If this is too long there will be gaps when a source stops sending.
 Having the value as short as possible without false positives will perform the best.
+* `CERTIFICATE` Needs set to the path to your SSL certificate
+* `CERTIFICATE_KEY` Needs set to the path to your SSL certificate private key

 ### YAML